Reduce Garage Heat With An Affordable Dollar Tree Solution

 For this project, you also need a few rolls of Duck Brand tape, a tape measure, a utility knife, and a step ladder.
 Note that each of the previously mentioned boards from Dollar Tree will cover 600 square inches of space, or 4.17 square feet.
 Before starting your project, it's best to measure the square footage of your garage door, and more specifically, the area between the joists where the boards will be placed.
 To do this, measure the length and width of one of these rectangular spaces, then multiply the measurements by the total number of spaces to determine the total square footage of boards you'll need.

-Also, if there is enough space to double-stack the boards inside the rectangles, and you want even more insulation, be sure to account for this when making your purchase.
-Note that you want the boards to fit snugly in place, so accurate measurements are a must.
+Keep in mind that you want the boards to fit snugly in place, so accurate measurements are important.
 After procuring your boards, measure and then pre-cut any boards as necessary (using the utility knife) to ensure that you'll be able to cover each space fully.
 Then, starting at the top left of your garage door, set the appropriate number of foam boards inside one space and tape them along the seam.
 Follow this process for the rest of the door until it's completely covered.

-Reducing heat in your garage can go beyond insulation.
+Cooling down your garage can be done with methods beyond insulation, of course.
 For example, decluttering your garage can help reduce trapped heat and bring temperatures down.
-It can also help your garage live up to its potential by creating more space, making it more manageable all year long.